 Flipping the switch from sex being evil to something beautiful after saying “I do” can be extremely difficult.
 Therefore, it’s important for wives to remember that God desires for married couples to fully enjoy sexuality.
 “Eat, friends; drink and imbibe deeply, O lovers” (Song of Solomon 5:1, NASB).
 Christian women often struggle giving themselves permission to be sensual within marriage and may need time to see it as a healthy part of who they are. “….May my beloved come into his garden and eat its choice fruits” (Song of Solomon 4:16, NASB).
 Women need to meditate on being a sexual creature and talk with other women who are further along in this journey to learn how they can embrace their sensuality.
 They need to work through cognitions that may be causing inhibition, such as “sex is dirty, sex is a sin, Christians can’t be sexy,” etc. Learning how to embrace sensuality is essential because sexual inhibition will compromise their sexual pleasure and their husband’s.
 Married couples should spend time reflecting and discussing their experiences with sexuality growing up.
 What types of messages did they hear and what types of experiences did they have?
 Was sex portrayed as something beautiful or sinful?
 Was sex something to be cherished or something dirty?
 Understanding one another’s background and what has impacted their sexual development is essential to moving forward as a married unit in physical oneness.

 Women need to understand and respect their husband’s deep need for sexual fulfillment instead of judging it.
 Most women feel disgusted with their husband’s consistent drive for sex rather than accepting it as part of how God has made them.
 Also, they must recognize a man’s need for sexual intimacy is just as valid as their need for emotional intimacy.
 Men crave sex to feel connected, to relieve stress, to celebrate a happy occasion, to offset feeling depressed, etc. For men, sex is often a magic bullet that satisfies many urges.
 In addition, husbands who are sexually satisfied will be less susceptible to sexual sin elsewhere.
 A recipe for disaster is a wife who is sexually closed off and a husband filled with sensuality everywhere he turns.
-Therefore, women need to remember that their bodies and sexuality is one of the most powerful ways God has given them to bless their husbands.
+Therefore, women need to remember that their bodies and sexuality is one of the most powerful ways God has given them to bless their marriages.

 6-Wives need to have sex for the right reasons